 I am a realtor who assists investors with purchasing Dayton multi-family units as well as distressed properties & foreclosures.
 If you are considering investing in our area, then contact me today for assistance.

-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note: Nothing in this article, or on this website should be construed as investment or financial advice.
 The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
 Any investment decisions should be made after consulting with a certified financial/investment professional.